 Step #1: Update inventory levels on the point-of-sale system

 As soon as a product is sold, the inventory management system integrated with the POS (point-of-sale) system debits the primary inventory across all sales channels.

 A point-of-sale or POS system is the hardware that enables businesses to make sales at a physical store.
 Through a barcode scanner, the POS system calculates the price of the item and updates the inventory count to show that the item is sold.

-After the customer pays, through a credit card or cash, the POS system processes the payment, and a digital receipt is created.
+After the customer pays through a credit card or cash, the POS system processes the payment, creating a digital receipt.

 Step #2: Update Cost of Goods Sold

 The cost of goods sold (COGS) is automatically updated and recalculated using the information from the previous phase.
 You can use the first-in, first-out (FIFO), last-in, first-out (LIFO), or weighted/moving average costing method that you like.

 Step #3: Reorder Point Automation

 The sale also triggers an automatic update on inventory levels.

 Businesses dealing with inventory have minimum required stock levels they need to maintain for every type of good.
 Whenever a stock amount falls below this minimum, the system sends a notification suggesting you order more stock.